uliw/esbmtk/docs/manual/manual.rst

         element=["Phosphor"],  # list of element definitions
     )

 Next, we need to declare some boundary conditions.
 Most ESBMTK classes will be able to accept input in the form of strings that also contain units (e.g., ``"30 Gmol/a"`` ).
 Internally these strings are parsed and converted into the model base units.
 This works most of the time, but not always.
 In the below example, we the residence time :math:`\tau`.
-This variable is then used as input to calculate the scale for the primary production as ``M.sb.volume / tau`` which must fail since ``M.sb.volume`` is a numeric value and ``tau`` is a string.
+This variable is then used as input to calculate the scale for the primary production as ``M.S_b.volume / tau`` which must fail since ``M.S_b.volume`` is a numeric value and ``tau`` is a string.

 .. code:: ipython